Skip to content

 • The school is responsive and adapting as needed

+You don’t need a diagnosis to get an EHCP.
 This is one of the biggest misconceptions.
-Under section 20 of the Children and Families Act 2014, a child has SEN if they have a "learning difficulty or disability which calls for special educational provision."
-There's no mention of diagnosis anywhere in that definition.
+Under section 20 of the Children and Families Act 2014, a child has SEN if they have a “learning difficulty or disability which calls for special educational provision.”
+The law is based on needs, not labels, and there’s no mention of diagnosis anywhere in that definition.
+If your child is still on a waiting list, there is plenty of support you can put in place without a diagnosis in the meantime.

 Under section 36 of the Children and Families Act 2014, the LA must agree to assess your child for an EHCP if two things are true: